Chanty

 Benefits of downward communication

 This form of communication in the workplace has both benefits and drawbacks.
 On the one hand, it creates a sense of unity within the organization as it is a way to maintain an open line of communication between the executive level and the rank-and-file employees.
+This clear communication structure helps avoid confusion and keeps everyone on the same page, which can be particularly important during times of organizational change.

 It makes responsibility delegation easy